John-Lee-Cooper/brain-dump/graffiti.md

 I like work; it fascinates me; I can sit and look at it for hours.
 Jermoe K. Jerome I lost my phone number.
 Can I have yours?
 I love deadlines.
 I like the whooshing sound they make as they fly by.
-Douglas Adams I love deadlines.
-I like the whooshing sound they make as they fly by.
 Douglas Adams I may not be totally perfect, but parts of me are excellent.
 Ashleigh Brilliant I never forget a face, but in your case I'll be glad to make an exception.
 Groucho Marx I never repeat gossip, so please listen carefully the first time.